 Which Project Management Certification Should I Pursue?

-Earning a certification is a significant step in a project manager’s career.
-Business certifications can help you gain a competitive advantage in the workforce, deepen the breadth and depth of your industry knowledge and supplement your real-world experience in project management.
+Earning a certification is a significant step in the career of a project manager.
+Business certifications can help you gain a competitive advantage in the workforce, qualify for a job offering a higher salary, deepen the breadth and depth of your industry knowledge and supplement your real-world experience in project management.

 There are several industry-recognized certifications available, and each has a different niche in the market.
 One of the first questions that many business students ask is “which certification should I pursue?”